How Kaltura is used

 CU Boulder departments or groups that need advanced control over their hosted media can work with OIT to gain access to the Kaltura Management Console (KMC).
 This web-based interface provides delegated management of content to individuals within colleges, schools, departments and groups, including group based delegated administration to allow multiple people to share the management of the organization's content.
 Learn more.

-To request captioning assistance or receive further guidance on captioning policy, please visit the captioning service page or contact the IT Service Center at email@example.com or 303-735-4357 (5-HELP from a campus phone).
+To request captioning assistance or receive further guidance on captioning policy, please visit the campus captioning service website or contact the IT Service Center at email@example.com or 303-735-4357.

 *Note: The Kaltura service is for media that is being used on a regular basis by a course or for active collaboration, not for long term storage or archival.
 Inactive files will be subject to removal.